ChrisMar00/nextjs-portfolio-starter/pages/posts/coilgun.md

 <p>The most important part of a coilgun its the coil itself.
 A solenoid is just a piece of wire, usually enamel copper wire, wound to resamble a cilinder.</p>

 <p>By passing an electric current into the solenoid we generate a magnetic field that can attrack ferromagnetic objects insiede of it.
+If we cut off the current passing through the solenoid at the right time, the object inside of it will escape the coil with a certain velocity, proportional to the magnetic force applied to it.</p>

-The attraction can be calculated using this formula:</p>
+<p>The attraction can be calculated using this formula:</p>

 import Image from 'next/image'